13 Lomma - Spillepeng

 Degree of difficulty

-The area south of Lomma was in use by humans as early as the Stone Age.
-Flint chips and a flint core have been found in Öresundsparken Nature Reserve, indicating the site was a Stone Age settlement of an unknown size.
-In the 1700s, the nature reserve area was outlying lands that belonged to the Alnarpsgården estate and Karstorp village and was used as pastureland.
-It had also been home to a campground and a refugee camp.
-The he Tågarps Hed moor and Alnarps Fälad pastureland, which lie south of Öresundsparken, are still used as pasture in the summer and point to a cultural landscape that previously travelled an unbroken stretch along Skåne’s southwest coast, but now only exists in small fragments.
-These meadows have probably been used as pastures since the Bronze Age.
+The area south of Lomma was already used by people during the Stone Age.
+In the Öresund Park's nature reserve, flint shavings and a flint core have been found, which indicates that the site was a Stone Age settlement to an unknown extent.
+During the 18th century, the nature reserve area was the outlands belonging to Alnarpsgården and Karstorps village and were used as pastures.
+There has also been a camping site and refugee accommodation here.
+Tågarp's heath and Alnarp's fell, south of the Öresund Park, are still grazed during the summer and show a cultural landscape that formerly had an unbroken stretch along Scania's southwest coast but now only exists in small fragments.
+These meadows have probably been used as pasture since the Bronze Age.

 Highlights along the section